-- "If I make the Mass ever more my own, incorporating myself into the Sacrifice of Jesus, then not only do I celebrate the Mass but also I become the Mass." - When he was dying, he said, "I ask to be buried next to a tabernacle, so that my bones, after death, as my tongue and my pen in life, are saying to those who pass: there is Jesus!
+- "If I make the Mass ever more my own, incorporating myself into the Sacrifice of Jesus, then not only do I celebrate the Mass but also I become the Mass." - He was a great catechist of the Mass and a help to families passing on Eucharistic faith. - When he was dying, he said, "I ask to be buried next to a tabernacle, so that my bones, after death, as my tongue and my pen in life, are saying to those who pass: there is Jesus!
 There it is!
-Do not leave him abandoned!" - O His relics in our Diocese are meant to point to Jesus in the Eucharist saying, "There he is!"
+Do not leave him abandoned!" - His relics in our Diocese are meant to point to Jesus in the Eucharist saying, "There he is!"